threeport/threeport/docs/quickstart.md

 tool references files in the source code so assumes, by default that it is being run from the root of this repo.

-Note: When running dev instances, the entrypoint process is [air](https://github.com/cosmtrek/air) which manages the live reload of code changes on your filesystem.
+Note: When running dev control planes, the entrypoint process is [air](https://github.com/cosmtrek/air) which manages the live reload of code changes on your filesystem.
 Therefore, if an error occurs, the container will not fail and restart.
 For example, if the build